 Our efforts towards implementing CQ research have earned us the prestigious title of ‘Best Co-Curricular Program’ at the Australian Education Awards for two consecutive years."

-Helps schools and universities fulfill their curriculum requirements in intercultural competency.
+It helps schools and universities fulfil their curriculum requirements in intercultural competency.

 Offers a cost-effective, easy-to-implement solution for teaching complex intercultural topics.

-Enhances students' employability by equipping them with essential skills for the global workforce.
+Enhances employability by equipping participants with essential skills for the global workforce.

-Provides a point of difference for institutions seeking to provide future-focussed training.
+Provides a point of difference for institutions and workplaces seeking to provide future-focussed training.

 The CQ Assessments measure an individual’s capability for working and relating across cultures.